Female paying attention at Lock Haven Orientation

 Key Facts

-• Waiver cannot be used for room and board, only applied toward tuition.
+• Waiver cannot be used for room and board, only applied toward tuition and mandatory fees.

 • Waiver may be used for up to five academic years, whether or not consecutive, or until the age 26.